signmotion/id_gen/README.md

 The standartized, easy-to-use and well-tested set for generate identifiers: globally unique, readable, time-dependency, transitive, incremental, decremental IDs.
-Feel free to use it in your projects.
+Feel free to use it in your projects that are useful to the world.

 ## Usage